 This belief has flourished in our active, successful long-term Wildway campaigns in the Eastern United States and the Mountain West.
 Despite these successful efforts, however, there remain several areas on the North American continent still in need of this bold vision to reconnect, restore and rewild our lands.

-Meeting the Challenges of Our Times in the Pacific Northwest
+Meeting the Challenge of Our Time

 In 2017, Wildlands Network explored the possibilities of a connected Western coast.
 What did we discover?
 That the Pacific may be the best place to implement our bold vision with a new connected and protected Wildway.
 On the west coast of North America (British Columbia, Washington, Oregon, California and Baja California and Sonora, Mexico), we have the opportunity to lead nations in realizing a new connected landscape.